What's New!

 convinced Attila not to go further.
 The image used as a

-background for this page shows Attila as portrayed by Alessandro Algardi in a gigantic relief.
+background for this page shows Attila as portrayed by Alessandro Algardi in a large relief.

 of the troops, Italy was left defenceless.
 In 455 Genseric, head of the Vandals, a Germanic tribe